 Unlike most of Europe, Croatia is not well-connected via train.
 In fact, there is no rail services to Dubrovnik at all.

 The bus system in Croatia makes up for the lack of rail services.
-Our preferred bus company in Europe is Flixbus, and they operate numerous services to and throughout Croatia.
+Our preferred company is Flixbus, and they operate numerous services to and throughout Croatia.

 #6 How To Get around Croatia

-Once in the country, you will find that it is fairly simple to get around Croatia.
-It is well connected with public transit – mainly buses and ferries – to get from Point A to Point B.
+Once here, you will find that it’s fairly simple to get the Croatia vacation destinations on our list.
+They are well connected with public transit – mainly buses and ferries.
+Additionally, Uber is available.

 Croatia Buses

-Croatia boasts a large fleet of intercity and domestic buses that you can utilize to get around.
-We recommend traveling by bus between destinations, as well as on DIY day trips.
+Croatia boasts a large fleet of intercity and domestic buses.
+We actually recommend traveling by bus between destinations, as well as on DIY day trips.

 Check routes and fares on Bus Croatia, but it is always a good idea to confirm at the local bus station.